Florraaa/DPTP_Team_1_Wiki/README.md

 ---

 # Actionable Items

+## Due 12:30 PM PST on Sep.20
+- [ ] Prepare your own questions piror to the internal zoom meeting!

+## Cascades meeting on Sep.22
+- [ ] Ask Cascades who we can interview

 ## Due 2 PM on Sep.26 (before next class)
 **Interviews**
 - [ ] Each team member: 2 interviews; ask others to join for note taking